stenberg/content-staging/readme.txt

 4. Deploy your batch from staging environment to your live site.

 == Changelog ==

+= 1.2.2 =
+* Improved post comparison between content stage and production (better understanding of new vs. updated posts).
+* Possible to set pre-flight messages before batch is sent to production for verification (using sme_prepare action hook).

 = 1.2.1 =
 * History view over previously deployed batches.